arashnm80/arashnm80.github.io/quotes.md

 > Wealth is having assets that earn while I sleep.

 > It's not about how big an army is, it's about who is the general.

+> Leave or fight for narrow possibility to live.

 > A real loser is someone who's so afraid of not winning he doesn't even try.